 The Tribunal is composed of seven judges who must be of different nationalities, as was the case for the Administrative Tribunal of the League of Nations.
-They are appointed by the International Labour Conference on a recommendation of the Governing Body of the International Labour Office for a renewable period of 3 years.
+They are appointed by the International Labour Conference on a recommendation of the Governing Body of the International Labour Office for a period of 5 years, renewable once.
 The Tribunal meets normally twice a year, in spring and autumn, for a period of 3 to 4 weeks, at the headquarters of the ILO in Geneva.
-At each session it delivers approximately 90 judgments on cases which are generally examined in accordance with the procedure set out in Articles 6, 8 and 9 of its Rules or in accordance with the summary procedure provided for in Article 7 of the Rules.
+At each session it delivers approximately 60 judgments on cases which are generally examined in accordance with the procedure set out in Articles 6, 8 and 9 of its Rules or in accordance with the summary procedure provided for in Article 7 of the Rules.

 The Tribunal is serviced by a Registry, comprising a Registrar and a small team of legal officers.
 The Registry's secretariat receives the documents submitted in the course of the proceedings and replies to requests for information.